 Campers LOVE mail!
 Letters are a lovely way to encourage and support your camper's wonderful experience at camp!
-Keeping your letters positive and happy helps your camper without adding any extra worry about what is happening at home!
+Keeping your letters positive and happy helps your camper know you are thinking of them!

 Care packages with little knick-knacks are also a great way to add a little love.
 However, please do not send food, candy, or gum as it can bring pests and other campers may have allergies.